History of Protestantism: Second Great Awakening

-The "Second Great Awakening" (1790-1840s) was the second great religious revival in United States history and, unlike the First Great Awakening of the 18th century, focused on the unchurched and sought to instil in them a deep sense of personal salvation as experienced in revival meetings.
+The "Second Great Awakening" (1790–1840s) was the second great religious revival in United States history and, unlike the First Great Awakening of the 18th century, focused on the unchurched and sought to instill in them a deep sense of personal salvation as experienced in revival meetings.
 It also sparked the beginnings of groups such as the Mormons and the Holiness movement.
 Leaders included Charles Grandison Finney, Lyman Beecher, Barton W. Stone, Peter Cartwright and James Finley.

 In New England, the renewed interest in religion inspired a wave of social activism.
 In western New York, the spirit of revival encouraged the emergence of the Restoration Movement, the Latter Day Saint movement, Adventism and the Holiness movement.
 In the west especially—at Cane Ridge, Kentucky and in Tennessee—the revival strengthened the Methodists and the Baptists and introduced into America a new form of religious expression—the Scottish camp meeting.

-The Second Great Awakening made its way across the frontier territories, fed by intense longing for a prominent place for God in the life of the new nation, a new liberal attitude toward fresh interpretations of the Bible, and a contagious experience of zeal for authentic spirituality.
+The Second Great Awakening made its way across the frontier territories, fed by intense longing for a prominent place for God in the life of the new nation, a new liberal attitude toward fresh interpretations of the Bible, and a seemingly contagious experience of zeal for authentic spirituality.
 As these revivals spread, they gathered converts to Protestant sects of the time.
 However, the revivals eventually moved freely across denominational lines, with practically identical results, and went farther than ever toward breaking down the allegiances which kept adherents to these denominations loyal to their own.
 Consequently, the revivals were accompanied by a growing dissatisfaction with Evangelical churches and especially with the doctrine of Calvinism, which was nominally accepted or at least tolerated in most Evangelical churches at the time.

 Various unaffiliated movements arose that were often restorationist in outlook, considering contemporary Christianity of the time to be a deviation from the true, original Christianity.
 These groups attempted to transcend Protestant denominationalism and orthodox Christian creeds to restore Christianity to its original form.

 Third Great Awakening

 The "Third Great Awakening" was a period of religious activism in American history from the late 1850s to the 1900s.
 It affected pietistic Protestant denominations and had a strong sense of social activism.
 It gathered strength from the postmillennial theology that the Second Coming of Christ would come after mankind had reformed the entire earth.
 The Social Gospel Movement gained its force from the Awakening, as did the worldwide missionary movement.
-New groupings emerged, such as the Holiness movement and Nazarene movements, and Christian Science.
+New groupings emerged, such as the Holiness movement, Nazarene movement, and Christian Science.
 Significant names include Dwight L. Moody, Ira D. Sankey, William Booth and Catherine Booth (founders of the Salvation Army), Charles Spurgeon and James Caughey.
-Hudson Taylor began the China Inland Mission and Thomas John Barnardo founded his famous orphanages.
+Hudson Taylor began the China Inland Mission and Thomas John Barnardo founded orphanages.
 The Keswick Convention movement began out of the British Holiness movement, encouraging a lifestyle of holiness, unity and prayer.